ryash072007/Godot-AI-Kit/README.md

 ```
 var nn: NeuralNetwork = NeuralNetwork.new(input_nodes, hidden_nodes, output_nodes)
 ```
-1. Input Nodes: This is where the input nodes for the "nn" will be set.
-Input Nodes means how many different inputs will the "nn" recieve.
+1. Input Nodes: This is where the input nodes for the ```nn``` will be set.
+Input Nodes means how many different inputs will the ```nn``` recieve.
-5. Hidden Nodes: This is where the hidden nodes for the "nn" will be set.
+5. Hidden Nodes: This is where the hidden nodes for the ```nn``` will be set.
 Hidden Nodes means how many nodes will process the data given by the input nodes.
 You should experiment with this amount.
-6. Output Nodes: This is where you will set how many outputs you want to recieve by the "nn".
+6. Output Nodes: This is where you will set how many outputs you want to recieve by the ```nn```.

 7. If the Neural Network depends mostly on inputs from raycasts, you can use the "get_prediction_from_raycasts(optional_val: Array = [])".
 This function returns an array of floats which are the outputs.
 The "optional_val" is optional can be used to give more custom inputs in addition to the raycasts.
 Example:
 ```